Vivekkotha544/Fake-News-Detection/README.md

 ## Contributing

-We welcome contributions to improve this project!
+I welcome contributions to improve this project!
 If you have any suggestions or find any issues, please open an issue or submit a pull request.